 The cornerstone of the Company's risk management philosophy is the pursuit of risk-adjusted returns through prudent risk-taking that protects the Company's capital base and franchise.
-This is implemented utilizing five key principles: integrity. comprehensiveness. independence. accountability and transparency.
-To help ensure the efficacy of risk management, which is an essential component of the Company's reputation, management requires thorough senior and frequent communication and the appropriate escalation of risk matters.
+This is principles: implemented utilizing five kev integrity. comprehensiveness, independence, accountability transparency.
+To help ensure the efficacy of risk management, which is an essential component of the Company's reputation, management requires thorough and communication and the appropriate escalation of risk matters.
 The fast-paced, complex, and constantly evolving nature of global financial markets requires the Company to maintain a risk management culture that is incisive, knowledgeable about specialized products and markets, and subject to ongoing review and enhancement.

-The Company's risk appetite defines the aggregate level and types of risk that the Company is willing to accept, taking into account market, credit, operational, model, liquidity, compliance, cybersecurity, strategic, reputation and conduct risk.
+The Company's risk appetite defines the aggregate level and types of risk that the Company is willing to accept, taking into account market, credit, operational (include cybersecurity), model, liquidity, compliance (including conduct), financial crimes, strategic and reputational risk.
 This risk appetite and the related Board of Directors ("Board") level risk limits and risk tolerance statements are reviewed and approved by the Board annually.